Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Introduction

-Since its discovery LAB\,1 became the target of numerous follow up observations and is thus the most well studied LAB to-date.
-We will provide an overview of those results in the following Sect.~\ref{sec:known-sources} before describing our new 17.2\,h MUSE observations of LAB\,1 in Sect.~\ref{sec:obs}.
+Since its discovery LAB\,1 became the target of numerous follow-up observations and is thus the most well studied LAB to-date.
+We will provide an overview of those results in the following Sect.~\ref{sec:known-sources} before describing our new 17.2\,h MUSE observations in Sect.~\ref{sec:obs}.
 In Sect.~\ref{sec:data-reduction} we detail how we reduced the MUSE data.
 We present our analysis and results in Sect.~\ref{sec:ana}, and in Sect.~\ref{sec:disc} we discuss the interpretations of our findings.
 Lastly, we summarise and present our conclusions in Sect.~\ref{sec:summary-conclusions}.

 Throughout the paper we assume a canonical 737-cosmology, i.e. $\Omega_\Lambda = 0.7$, $\Omega_M = 0.3$, and H$_0=70$\,km\,s$^{-1}$Mpc$^{-1}$.
 Adopted reference line wavelengths stem from the atomic line list compiled by \cite{van-Hoof2018}, all wavelengths $< 2000$\,\AA{} refer to vacuum wavelengths, and for conversions between air- and vacuum wavelengths we follow the prescriptions adopted in the Vienna Atomic Line Database \citep{Ryabchikova2015}.